 Santiago, the capital of Chile, has a varied and enormous tourist offer, with attractions for all ages and tastes.
 Numerous cinemas and theaters offer a wide range of possibilities.
-Likewise, a large number of museums offer visitors from archeology to nature visits, to plastic arts andthe history.
-In addition there are numerous squares and parks, some of them of great beauty.
+Likewise, many museums offer visitors from archeology to nature visits, to plastic arts and history.
+In addition, there are numerous squares and parks, some of them of great beauty.
 The city also offers entertainment and rides for children.

 About a hundred buildings have been declared National Monuments, including public and private buildings, churches and cathedrals, industrial and commercial establishments, railway and military installations and even some remains of constructions that no longer exist.